-One of the first decisions that you need to make when purchasing a new surfboard is whether to opt for a fiberglass board or an epoxy board.
+One of the first decisions that you need to make when purchasing a new surfboard is whether to opt for a fiberglass surfboard or an epoxy surfboard.

 There are other types out there, but these are the main ones and there are differences in durability, performance, and environmental impact to consider.

 So, when you take your first steps as an aspiring surfer, which type of surfboard is best?

 Table of Contents

 Also known as polyurethane or PU surfboards, fiberglass surfboard are the more traditional option and have been around for more than half a century.